polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/build-local-blockchain.md

    ```

    In most cases, you can clone the `main` branch to get the latest code.
-   However, you can use the `--branch` command-line option to specify the Polkadot version you want to work with.
+   However, you can use the `--branch` command-line option if you want to work with a Substrate branch that is compatible with a specific Polkadot version.
-   Click [Tags](https://github.com/substrate-developer-hub/substrate-node-template/tags) to see the list of Polkadot versions.
+   Click [Tags](https://github.com/substrate-developer-hub/substrate-node-template/tags) to see the list of branches that are compatible with specific Polkadot versions.

 1. Change to the root of the node template directory by running the following command: